ishanpranav/snake-chess/README.md

 I'd like to thank Kaylee Kim, Eric Ho, and Aren Balian for supporting me on my journey (descent?) into the madness of bitboards.
-"Project Snake" began as our high-school aspiration in Irvine, California; this software hopes to make that vision a reality in the form of a working UCI-compatible chess engine.
+"Project Snake" began as our high-school aspiration in Irvine, California.
+This software hopes to make that vision a reality in the form of a working UCI-compatible chess engine.

 ## Attribution